ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+8.10.2022
+- God almighty I am not destined to EVER be able to use bootstrap's grid system.
+All I want to do is add padding/gutters and nothing I'm doing is working.
+Over this.

 8.9.2022
 - I noticed a lot of blue is used throughout my apps so I redesigned the mortgage calculator.
 I'm coming really close to being able to deploy my portfolio site.
 Better get a domain soon... hireme.dev?